ivanovamir/instagram-followers-scraping/README.md

 * **Be careful** when using this script, do not go to your personal account!!!
 * After 5 attempts to log into the account using such a script, the account can be blocked, it will be unblocked after 3 days.
 * Unfortunately, scrapers don't live long, so this method may not work when you install it, but at the time of creation :stopwatch:***(21/05/2022)*** it works fine :heavy_check_mark:.
+* If there is an opportunity, I will try to support this project, so you can subscribe to me :+1:

 ```
 pip install -r requirements.txt